victor6021/Android_Sprint7Challenge_AnimatedRating/README.md

 3. The view must allow activity code to set or get the rating

 4. The view must use AnimatedVectorDrawable images and animate them when the rating is changed.
-> Be sure to check if each drawable implements `Animatable` using the `is` keyword before trying to animate or your app will crash.
+(BONUS: allow images to be set in the xml)
+> You'll need to create an animation for an empty star that is filled and a full start that is emptied
+> Remember, if you start the animation when the layout is initialized, you will only see the final product and not the naimation transition

 5. The view must be used in a fragment to allow users to add rated items to a list.
+This list will be displayed in a simple layout
+> you can just add views programmatically to a linear layout for the list BONUS: implement a recycler view
-> This can be either a dialog fragment or a full fragment
+> This can be either a dialog fragment or a full fragment (BONUS: for full fragment for the edit view and for the list view)

+6. After the rating item is added the the list, the user will be able to select it and alter the rating
+> Pass the data (name and rating) into the dialog fragment using a bundle
+> It is easiest to remove the item from the list by calling `removeView` on the parent and passing in the view object to be removed.
+ANd then add the view like you did before

+Challenge:
+Completing all the requirements correctly and 2 bonus requirements can qualify you for a 3.
+Bonus requirements do not replace the normal requirements.